FoolScript/fools-chat/README.md

 ## Extension Settings

-Currently, Crashify doesn't require any specific settings.
+Currently, FoolScript doesn't require any specific settings.
 It works out of the box!

 ## Known Issues

-Please report any issues you encounter on our [GitHub repository](https://github.com/jtmuller5/crashify/issues).
+Please report any issues you encounter on our [GitHub repository](https://github.com/jtmuller5/foolscript/issues).

 ## Contributing